Updated: Aug 23

 The historical belief is that the gates of heaven were opened on the Day of Trumpets for repentance.
 The “Day of YHVH”, or as we would say in English translations “the Day of the Lord”, is said to begin on this day and go through Yom Kippur (the Day of Atonement).
-This lesson is only a brief review of this feast, it is by no means the deeper level of understanding of this particular moed (appointed time) of Adonai and its prophetic implications for the future.
+This lesson is only a brief review of this moed, it is by no means the deeper level of understanding of this particular moed (appointed time) of Adonai and its prophetic implications for the future.

 Please read Leviticus 23:1-44

 Sabbath is also a shadow picture (moed-apponted time), rehearsal of our Creator God and His plan of the ages.
 This is what these 8 set apart times are indicative of, God’s plan of redemption and restoration of all things that were lost “in the beginning”.
-Just for your info: The 7 feasts of HaShem, 8 with the weekly Sabbath, contain 8 Holy Days set aside as Sabbaths, they are: the first day of Unleavened Bread, the seventh day of Unleavened Bread, Pentecost, Feast of Trumpets, Day of Atonement, first day of Tabernacles, the eighth day (Shemini Atzeret), some call it the eighth day of Tabernacles, and the weekly Sabbath.
+Just for your info: The 7 Appointed Times of HaShem, 8 with the weekly Sabbath, contain 8 Holy Days set aside as Sabbaths, they are: the first day of Unleavened Bread, the seventh day of Unleavened Bread, Pentecost, Day of Trumpets, Day of Atonement, first day of Tabernacles, the eighth day (Shemini Atzeret), some call it the eighth day of Tabernacles, and the weekly Sabbath.

 Here is what scripture states about these Holy times of YHVH in Exodus 31:12-13 and in Leviticus.